 With a median salary of only $47K (about half the top paying employer's rate), BAE Systems Inc. lags significantly in the earnings department.
 Workers at Chesapeake Energy Corporation, Cree, Inc., and Black and Veatch also face smaller salaries than the rest of the field — average earnings for these employers come to $50K, $50K, and $51K respectively.

 Popular Skills for Engineering Technician

-Engineering Technicians report using a large range of skills on the job.
-Most notably, skills in Systems Troubleshooting, Electronic Troubleshooting, Maintenance, and Technical Analysis are correlated to pay that is above average.
-Skills that pay less than market rate include Computer Aided Design.
-It is often found that people who know Microsoft Excel are also skilled in Test Engineering and Electronic Troubleshooting.
-It is often found that people who know Microsoft Office are also skilled in Electronic Troubleshooting.
+Engineering Technicians seem to require a rather large skill set.
+Most notably, skills in Systems Troubleshooting, Electronic Troubleshooting, Data Analysis, and Troubleshooting are correlated to pay that is above average.
+Skills that pay less than market rate include Computer Aided Design, Computer Aided Drafting & Design, and autodesk autocad.
+Those proficient in Microsoft Office are, more often than not, also skilled in Electronic Troubleshooting.
+Most people experienced in Microsoft Excel also know Test Engineering and Electronic Troubleshooting.

 Pay by Experience Level for Engineering Technician